 Jeffrey Snover, the head of the PowerShell project team, designed the tool as the missing link between Microsoft's GUI-based administrative tools and the rich set of application programming interfaces (APIs) that expose the company's .NET framework.

-He wanted a single command-line tool to support both developers and administrators.
+The intention was to produce command-line tool that could cater to developers and administrators alike.
 In this sense, PowerShell was one of the first forays into what became DevOps, a practice that promotes collaboration between developers and operations teams.

-Unlike CMD.exe, PowerShell is an object-oriented tool.
+PowerShell is an object-oriented tool, by comparison.
 Objects are representations of items like files and directories that have their own properties and actions that you can call upon in the CLI.
 PowerShell understands everything in Windows as an object but also lets you create your own object types.

 CMDlets come in a simple verb-noun form and enable you to get things done quickly.
 For example, typing Get-Member gives you information about an object, like its properties or attributes.